lamdan0901/YouTube-Experience-Enhancer/README.md

 - **Responsive Design**: Custom columns now only apply above a configurable minimum screen width threshold
 - **Hide YouTube Shorts**: Added option to hide Shorts content from your feed
 - **Hide End Recommendations**: Added option to hide video recommendations that appear at the end of videos
+- **Auto Skip to Start**: Automatically jump to 10% or 20% of the video timeline when it starts (like pressing keyboard keys 1 or 2)
 - **Improved Performance**: Added debounce to resize events for better performance
 - **Dynamic Content Handling**: Added mutation observer to handle dynamically loaded content
 - **Enhanced UI**: Exposed the "Save" button to the main action buttons group when screen width is above the minimum threshold